mykelalvis/FT/Traveller/WORKING/TravellerLBB/Imperial Fringe.md

 The Vargr are scattered across most of the coreward edge of the Imperium in many splinter empires collectively called the Extents.
-These states war with each other as much as with non-Vargr, and there is constant strife as each tries to estab- lish a position superior to the others.
+These states war with each other as much as with non-Vargr, and there is constant strife as each tries to estab-lish a position superior to the others.
 Some Vargr have been more-or-less allied with the Zhodani for several centuries, and have participated in the Frontier Wars.
 Others have maintained a strict neutrality, or even allied with the Imperium.